CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.1 Audits and revisions.md

 #### DER.3.1.A13 Inspection and verification of documents [audit team]

 The document review in the course of audits SHOULD be done on the basis of the requirements specified in the test plan.
 All relevant documents SHOULD then be checked to see if they are up-to-date, complete and traceable.
 The results of the document review SHOULD be documented.
-They SHOULD include in the on-site exam, if that makes sense.
+These SHOULD be included in the on-site exam, if that makes sense.

 #### DER.3.1.A14 Selection of samples [audit team]